-If your older adult suddenly feels odd or acts strangely, even for a few minutes, it could be a sign that they’ve just had a mini stroke.
+If your loved one suddenly feels odd or acts strangely, even for a few minutes, it could be a sign that they’ve just had a mini-stroke.

 When stroke-like symptoms appear for only a short time, it’s called a transient ischemic attack (TIA) or a mini stroke.